Loading...

 Problem (1): Find the unit vector in the direction $\vec{w}=(5,2)$.

-Solution: A unit vector in physics is defined as a dimensionless vector whose magnitude is exactly 1.
+Solution: A unit vector in physics is defined as a dimensionless vector with a magnitude of exactly 1.

-Solution: The unit vector along an arbitrary vector is computed as the vector divided by its magnitude.
+Solution: The unit vector along any given vector is calculated by dividing the vector by its magnitude.

 Problem (5): Find the unit vector in the direction of the resultant vectors $\vec{A}=2\hat{i}-3\hat{j}+4\hat{k}$ and $\vec{B}=-\hat{i}+\hat{j}+2\hat{k}$.

-Solution: The vectors are in space and their components were given.
-The sum of two vectors is called resultant.
+Solution: The given vectors are in three-dimensional space, and their components are provided.
+The sum of two vectors is known as the resultant vector.

 More related: